CatalogueOfLife/coldp/README.md

 Additional entries to the YAML file are allowed to express non standard properties.

+## Changes
+To document past versions and changes in data it is recommended to include a dedicated changelog markdown file named `CHANGES.md`.
+See https://keepachangelog.com/en/1.0.0/ for best practices.

 # Data File Columns
 All data files should contain a header row that specifies the name of the columns as given below.
 In the absence of a header row it is expected that all columns exist in the exact order given below.
 With headers given it is allowed to share additional columns which are not part of the standard as listed below.